PrimeTimeTran/f-RSE/.github/ISSUE_TEMPLATE/default-issue-template.md

 ---
-name: Custom issue template
+name: Default issue template
-about: Describe this issue template's purpose here.
+about: 'Help the team understand what we want, what we''ve done, and quickly find related information quick & easy. '
 title: ''
 labels: ''
 assignees: ''